baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 Introduction
 ------------

 The basic process of setting up the custom shader involves writing a ``.hlsl`` or ``.glsl`` file that will be compiled and used by RenderDoc.
-Note that the type used matches the API used, and RenderDoc will automatically list only the hlsl shaders you have if you load a log with D3D11, and vice-versa for OpenGL.
+Note that the type used matches the API used, and RenderDoc will automatically list only the hlsl shaders you have if you load a log with D3D11 or D3D12, and glsl for OpenGL or Vulkan.

 There are several special global variables that can be specified and will be filled in with values by RenderDoc.

 Your pixel shader defines an operation that transforms the raw value from the input texture into a value that will then be displayed by the texture viewer.
 The usual texture viewer controls for range adaption and channels will still be available on the resulting texture.

-Multisampled textures will be resolved before being passed to your function.
-Depth and stencil textures will be bound separately and passed as multisampled resources.

-To set up your shader, it's recommended that you use the UI defined in the documentation for the :doc:`../window/texture_viewer`, but you can manually create a ``.hlsl`` or ``.glsl`` file in ``%APPDATA%\RenderDoc\``.
-The file must contain an entry point ``main()`` that returns float4, and uses any of the below inputs.
-These shaders are loaded when RenderDoc loads a logfile, and RenderDoc watches for any changes to the files (either externally or in the shader editor in RenderDoc) and automatically reloads them.
+To set up your shader, it's recommended that you use the UI defined in the documentation for the :doc:`../window/texture_viewer`, but you can manually create a ``.hlsl`` or ``.glsl`` file in the application storage directory ( ``%APPDATA%/qrenderdoc/`` on windows or ``~/.local/share/qrenderdoc`` elsewhere).
+The file must contain an entry point ``main()`` that returns ``float4``, and uses any of the below inputs.
+These shaders are loaded when RenderDoc loads a capture, and RenderDoc watches for any changes to the files (either externally or in the shader editor in RenderDoc) and automatically reloads them.

 .. note::